Scaling a sales team is one thing; scaling a successful sales team is another story.

 Ultimately, the spreadsheet helps to see how quickly a salesperson will be able to turn a profit.

 Ideally, they should turn a profit within six months, but if not, definitely within a year.
-Otherwise it’s a good indicator that the partnership isn’t going to work out.
+Otherwise, it’s a good indicator that the partnership isn’t going to work out.
+Ideally, you want a new salesperson to become profitable within 6 months.

 If they aren’t going to make the one-year goal, it’s probably time to cut your loss.